 When viewing his beauty work one first notices the attention to detail in the lighting and how it compliments each subject’s individual characteristics.
 Upon further review the portrait influence of his beauty work comes into focus.
 Without using the cliche shots with bubble gum, biting nails and lollipops Ryan’s work shows off the beautiful uniqueness of the subjects along with the talent of the make up artists he collaborates with.
-During his years fine tuning this body of work he developed an expert understanding of light and how to to interact with his subjects.
-The hardest part of his beauty assignments was often times clients didn’t want the model to be laughing and that was a challenge for Roberts.
+During his years fine tuning this body of work he developed an expert understanding of light and the art of interacting with his subjects.
+The hardest part of his beauty assignments was that most clients didn’t want the models to be laughing which was a challenge for Roberts.

 The Onion (America’s Finest News Source) came across his portrait work when they were looking to hire a photographer for their venture into TV.
-Over the course of 3 Seasons, creating the visuals to accompany the fake news stories, he learned invaluable lessons about photo compositing.
-The days on set were logistically challenging and this helped reinforce his “can-do” approach.
+Over the course of 3 seasons, creating the visuals to accompany the fake news stories, he learned invaluable lessons about photo compositing.
+Those days on set were logistically challenging and presented many obstacles that had to be overcome.
+This experience helped develop his “can-do” problem solving approach.
 He loved the process of creating something out of nothing and at the time had no idea how much the photo compositing would influence his next steps.

 Being a restless creative he found himself wanting to take on a new challenge but wasn’t sure what.
 He had an inclination of staying up late into the night where he found comfort in the lack of distractions.
 At night, there was an invaluable silence from all the distractions the day presented.
 There was no phone to answer, no emails to respond to, no social media to eat up his time and most importantly no feeling of guilt that he wasn’t doing enough business development.